vitejs/vite/docs/config/index.md

 ## Async Config

-If the config needs to call async function, it can export a async function instead:
+To use async functions in your configuration, make sure to export the config as an async function:

 ```js
 export default defineConfig(async ({ command, mode }) => {